-McMurry University’s Symposium for Student Research, Scholarship, and Creative Works (formerly called the Academic Conference) will take place on Friday April 28th, 2023.
+McMurry University’s Symposium for Student Research, Scholarship, and Creative Works (formerly called the Academic Conference).
 The symposium takes place each Spring semester and provides an opportunity for students at all levels to present their research, scholarship, and creative works to the McMurry community.
 Classes are suspended on this day to allow all faculty and students to participate in the Symposium.
 Students are strongly encouraged to participate either by presenting or by attending and engaging with those who are presenting.
 The Student Symposium is a great way to learn what our students are working on under the direction of their faculty mentors.

 We strongly encourage students of all majors who are engaged in supervised research, scholarship, or any other creative work to present on their preliminary, ongoing, or completed works in some form at the symposium.
 Individual and group presentations are welcomed.
 Student presentations, whether oral, poster, exhibit, or performance, are organized by academic disciplines and will occur in various buildings across campus.
 In addition, this year we are introducing a special event, the 3-min thesis competition.
 More information to follow.

 There will be a Key Note Address in the morning to kick off the Symposium and a Plenary Address in the afternoon as the capstone event.
 There will also be a social after the Plenary address for all the student presenters, their families, and their faculty mentors.

 Registration Now Closed

 Ensure you have all of the following information ready before you start the registration process.